 Did you know that the majority of small-to-medium sized business (SMB) owners are behind the technology curve when it comes to small business phone systems?
 Even though it might seem like voice communication is fading out in favor of emails, social media, and the like, it still is a crucial operational component for many businesses.
 With a properly integrated small business VoIP communications system, small-to-medium-sized businesses can increase efficiency, boost productivity, and effectively scale future growth.

-Before you start browsing through phone system specifications or reading lengthy contracts, here are some questions you should ask yourself to get the ball rolling:
+Before you start browsing through phone system specifications or reading lengthy contracts, there are a few questions you should as yourself before getting started.

 1. What system features are critical to your business’ success?

 So you’ve decided that you need a small business VoIP solution – great!
 You’ve begun some preliminary research to figure out your next steps, but you’re not entirely sure what features you actually need and which ones you’ll end up paying for and never using.
 The whole reason you’re looking at a business phone system is to make your communication easier – not more confusing.

 Maybe your company deals with a high volume of inbound calls to sales or customer service?
 You’ll want to make sure your new system has a Call Center with Automatic Call Distribution (ACD) to ensure all calls are queued and distributed to your agents based on set criteria.

 What percentage of your staff works remotely or needs mobile phone capabilities?
 You’ll want to ask about softphones, so your employees can make calls using their computer or even an app on their smartphone.
 Shared Extensions is also a great solution to ensure all calls made to one extension can be accessed from multiple locations (i.e. work, home, or travel) – without the caller even noticing.

 Small business VoIP phone systems can also connect to a variety of digital channels, such as SMS text notifications when you receive a new voicemail, fax-to-email functionality, and a self-serve web portal to manage users or system features.